custom-components/nordpool/README.md

 Initial commit a bit before a release is ready, just as a proof of concept.

+If you have any input, i'm happy to hear about it.
+This 'algorithm' has worked great for me over the last two years, but has changed a lot every now and then.

 ## Installation

 ### Option 1: HACS